jgonzd/webscraper/README.md

 # webscraper
-Web scraper I made a long time ago.
+Web scraper I made a long time ago written in python.

+Still need to upload the rest of the files.